Slenderware/SlenderRestAPI/README.md

 SlenderRestAPI
 ==============

-This module contains the REST API for Slenderware
+This module contains the REST API for Slenderware project management website.
+The API Guide and Documentation can be found at: {link}